Agitation, Confusion, and Neuromuscular Blockade in Critically Ill Patients

 History

 The presenting injury or illness is a prime causative suspect.
 Nursing notes and discussion with personnel may identify downward trends in blood pressure and urine output (suggesting hypoperfusion of the central nervous system [CNS]) and dysfunctional sleep patterns.
-Drug administration records are reviewed to identify inadequate or excessive analgesia and sedation.
+Medication administration records are reviewed to identify inadequate or excessive analgesia and sedation.

 Past medical history is reviewed for potential causes.
 Underlying liver disease suggests possible portosystemic encephalopathy (hepatic encephalopathy).
 Known substance dependency or abuse suggests a withdrawal syndrome.